rejuancse/order-gift-proceed-checkout/readme.txt

 = Manual installation =

-Go to Dashboard > Plugins > Add New, then upload xwoo.zip file and click Install Now.
+Go to Dashboard > Plugins > Add New, then upload order-gift-proceed-checkout.zip file and click Install Now.

 == Screenshots ==